Random Laplacian Features for Learning with Hyperbolic Space: Related Work

-This approach is more straightforward and natural in the sense that hyperbolic space is only treated as a manifold object with no more structures added, so it can be generalized to general manifolds.
-However, even the natural $\exp_{\boldsymbol{o}}(\cdot)$ and $\log_{\boldsymbol{o}}(\cdot)$ are still complicated and numerically unstable.
-Both push-forward and pull-backward mappings are used at every hyperbolic layer, which incurs a high computational complexity in both the model forward and backward loop.
+This approach is more straightforward and natural in the sense that hyperbolic space is only treated as a manifold object with no more structures added, so it can be generalized to general manifolds (although it does privilege the origin).
+However, $\exp_{\boldsymbol{o}}(\cdot)$ and $\log_{\boldsymbol{o}}(\cdot)$ are still complicated and numerically unstable.
+Both push-forward and pull-backward mappings are used at every hyperbolic layer, which incurs a high computational cost in both the model forward and backward loop.
 As a result, this prevents hyperbolic networks from scaling to large graphs.
-Moreover, despite its impressive performance on many tasks \cite{chami2019hyperbolic,liu2019hyperbolic}, this approach in some sense is just a Euclidean network with $\exp_{\boldsymbol{o}}(\cdot)$ and $\log_{\boldsymbol{o}}(\cdot)$ as two ``fancy'' nonlinearities, which makes the mechanism behind the model's success less clear.
+Moreover, the Push-forward \& Pull-backward mappings act more like nonlinearities instead of producing meaningful features.